pouriyarz/snappFoodTestProject/README.md

 3. **Data Layer:**
     - Utilizes Room for local database management, with normalized tables and relationships handled using foreign keys.
     - Retrofit is used for making network requests.

+4. **Components Layer:**
+   - The Components Layer provides reusable UI components and helper extensions to enhance code reusability and UI consistency across the app.
+   - This layer includes:
+   -- Base Screen: A common base screen template for setting up screens consistently.
+   -- Shimmer Item: A shimmer effect UI component used for loading states to enhance user experience.
+   -- Extensions: Various helper extensions for common tasks like working with Strings and Ints.

 ## Features